 To view the components that are available to learners in each of the enrollment tracks in your course, follow these steps.

 In Studio, select Settings, and then select Group Configurations.

 On the Group Configurations page, locate the enrollment track group for which you want to view the usage.
 Enrollment track groups are shown on this page only if more than one enrollment track exists in the course.
 Each enrollment track group corresponds to an enrollment track.

-The enrollment track group’s box displays the number of locations (units or components) that are designated for learners in the track.
+The enrollment track group’s box displays the number of units that are designated for learners in the track.

 Click the enrollment track name to view the names of units and components that are designated for learners in the track.

-Click a linked location name to go to that unit in the course outline, where you can change the group access settings for the unit or component.
+Click a linked unit name to go to that unit in the course outline, where you can change that unit’s visibility settings.

 For more information about previewing your course to ensure that learners in an enrollment track correctly see the content intended for them, see Viewing Track-Specific Course Content.

 After you restrict access to components to learners in certain enrollment tracks, you can view your course content as a learner in each enrollment track to ensure that learners in each track correctly see the content that is intended for them.

 In addition to access settings for content groups, a learner’s ability to see a course component also depends on whether the component is marked as visible to staff only, whether the unit is published, and the course’s release date.
 For more information about viewing course content in various publishing states, see Viewing Published and Released Content and Previewing Draft Content.